plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 Both terms can reduce to `a a`, but the second term requires two steps to get there, not one.

-To side-step this problem, we'll define an auxilliary reduction relation, called _parallel reduction_, that can perform many reductions simultaneously and thereby satisfy the diamond property.
+To side-step this problem, we'll define an auxiliary reduction relation, called _parallel reduction_, that can perform many reductions simultaneously and thereby satisfy the diamond property.
 Furthermore, we show that a parallel reduction sequence exists between